All Episodes

 Okay, but you use it anyway.

-You use it, it gets disseminated to the American people of the hookers urine it urinating in the bed story.
+It gets disseminated to the American people, the hookers urinating in the bed story.

-Anyway, joining us now, good friend of the program, he's done great work.
+Anyway, joining us now, good friend of the program.

-Isn't it great when you know something awesome has come then you can't share with everybody?
+Isn't it great when you know something awesome has come in and you can't share with everybody and you tell your audience and your audience is like, you jerk.

 We don't want to get a story wrong.

-Thankfully, we have not on this big you know, two and a half years uh of unpeeling layers of an onion.
+Thankfully, we have not on this big, you know, two and a half years of unpeeling layers of an onion.

 But let me start with this.

-You're the executive vice president, investigative columnist at the Hill, right?
+You're the executive vice president, investigative columnist at the Hill.

-And you broke in so many of these stories.
+And you've broken so many of these stories.

 He did.

-And he listened he's the he's the flashpoint, the start of the entire Russia collusion narrative.
+And listen, he's the flashpoint, the start of the entire Russia collusion narrative.

 So he is the starting point of this entire investigation.

-And uh and the great lawmakers who questioned uh Director Muller drew out some very important information during the hearing, which is uh they kept asking why didn't you charge Mifsuit if you believed he lied?
+And the great lawmakers who questioned Director Mueller drew out some very important information during the hearing, which is they kept asking, why didn't you charge Mifsud if you believed he lied?

-The man who starts the entire investigation, you don't charge him, but you accuse him of lying.
+The man who starts the entire investigation, you don't charge him any, but you accuse him of lying.

-And Director Muller could not provide an answer why he charged everybody else with lying, but but not MIFSU.
+And Director Mueller could not provide an answer why he charges everybody else with lying, but not Mifsud.

-And of course, that predated by one day the story I had, which in which Mifsuod's lawyer says, John Durham, the new uh attorney U.S. attorney repres uh investigating the Russia collusion misbehavior, the abuses by the potential abuses by the FBI has reached out and sought an interview with MiFSU.
+And of course, that predated by one day the story I had, in which Mifsud's lawyer says John Durham, the new U.S. Attorney investigating the Russia collusion misbehavior, the abuses by the potential abuses by the FBI, has reached out and sought an interview with Mifsud.

 What does that tell us?

-It means that uh the Justice Department isn't confident with Muller's conclusions about MIFSUD.
+It means that the Justice Department isn't confident with Mueller's conclusions about Mifsud.

-And two, we know from Ms. Lawyer that MIFSU's lawyer is prepared to provide evidence to the Justice Department and sit back bucking your seatbelt for this, that his client wasn't some Russian student.
+And two, we know from Mifsud's lawyer that Mifsud's lawyer is prepared to provide evidence to the Justice Department.

-He was a long-term Western intelligence cooperator, collaborator, who was tasked, asked, directed to approach uh George Papadopoulos and offered to make introductions in Russia, meaning it could be a setup, a Western intelligence setup.
+He was a long-term Western intelligence cooperator, collaborator, who was tasked, asked, directed to approach George Papadopoulos and offer to make introductions in Russia, meaning it could be a setup, a Western intelligence setup.

 That would flip the entire case on its head.

-Now it flips it and and it goes to the heart of the issue, something we have discussed from the get-go too.
+Okay, now it flips it, and it goes to the heart of the issue, something we have discussed from the get-go too.

-People talk about it as the five eyes, an alliance of intelligence uh with the United States, Great Britain, uh, Italy, and uh Australia.
+People talk about it as the five eyes, an alliance of intelligence with the United States, Great Britain, Italy, and Australia.

-And and by the way, interestingly, did we outsource some intelligence gathering in ways that uh would circumvent American law, but our friends do it for us and we're basically ordering it done for us.
+And by the way, interestingly, did we outsource some intelligence gathering in ways that would circumvent American law, but our friends do it for us and we're basically ordering it done for us?

 Listen, I think there's multiple theories prevailing.